neopsyon/bicep-versioning/README.md

 ## How is Commitlint leveraged
-After the installation, commitlint will force the user to use conventional commit messages.
+After the installation, the commitlint will force the user to use conventional commit messages.
 Based on the commit message, the framework will know how to increment the version increment of the changed Bicep files.

 **Example commits**